Brian Mayton's Portfolio

 I was a teaching assistant for the Software for Embedded Systems course at the University of Washington for three quarters.
 I developed lab assignments and custom hardware for the class, and assisted students in the lab.
 I received an honorable mention for the Bandes Memorial Award for Excellence in Teaching for my work.

-Hardware Designs
+Hardware Designs and Projects

 - My page for MAS.863 "How to Make (almost) Anything"

-- The FabFish – an open-source electric field sensor board (work in progress)
+- The FabFish — an open-source electric field sensor board

 - AirStick electric field sensor board for UW computer engineering lab